MageMCU/Serial-Communication/README.md

         - Honeywell
             - Device: Parallax HMC5883L ()
             - Code: Individual
-            - **20230411** testing with offsets and magnetic declination - *surprisingly good results* - more testing required...
-Carpenter Software.
+                - **20230411** **PASSED** the Magnetometer Accuracy Test when using the *offsets* and *magnetic declination*.
+Tested by Carpenter Software.
     - **LIS2MDL**  communication ***I2C Address 0x1E***
         - STMicroelectronics
             - Device: Adafruit LIS2MDL Triple Axis Magnetometer
             - Code: Adafruit Industries
+                - **20230411** **FAILED** the Magnetometer Accuracy Test.
+The calibration code and its use with the compass code was not incorporated...
+It was not clear whether offsets were needed...
+Tested by Carpenter Software.
-    - **Test**
+    - **Magnetometer Accuracy Test**
-        - A **quick-test** method for the magnetometer.
-The *heading* (reading) is performed on the xy-plane on a electronic magnetometer.
+        - The *heading* (reading) is performed on the xy-plane while rotating the magnetometer.
             - (1) **Test** whether the electronic compass aligns with the Earth's Magnetic North giving a *heading* of zero or 360 degrees where the results may rock back and forth between these values....
+Use your smart phone to display the Earth's Magnetic North (*Disable True North*).
-            - (2) Rotate the electronic compass around 180 degrees (or pi radians) from its initial orientation.
-The result between the two points 180 degrees apart should align exactly on their oposite sides.  **Test** whether the *heading* is reading about the same of 180 degrees (or pi radians)...
+            - (2) Rotate the electronic compass around 180 degrees (or pi radians) from its initial orientation of zero degrees.
+The result at each point at 180 degrees apart (points on a striaght line) should match the headings.  **Test** whether the *heading* is reading about the same result of 180 degrees (or pi radians)...
-        - To clarify, the heading is defined by taking the arc-tangent of the xy-plane of the magnetometer...
+        - To clarify, the heading is defined by taking the arc-tangent(y, x) of the xy-plane of the magnetometer...
 The testing **FAILS** if the orientations do not align exactly on their opposite sides while rotating the magnetometer to the assigned readings of zero and 180 degrees.
-In other words, the relative readings should match the two points.
-The **difference** of the physical orientation between angle-1 and angle-2 should match exactly to the **difference** of heading-1 and heading-2.
+In other words, the relative readings should match the physical oriention of the two points.
+The **difference** of the **physical** orientations between *angle-1* and *angle-2* should match exactly to the **difference** readings of *heading-1* and *heading-2*.
-            - Thus the **difference** = (angle-2 - angle-1) = (heading-2 - heading-1).
+            - Thus the **difference** = (*angle-2* **-** *angle-1*) = (*heading-2* **-** *heading-1*).
+The importance of understanding how to apply the physical angles to the magnetometer's readings is key.

 ## Testing Platform